filefilego/filefilego/README.md

 ### Features

-FileFileGo combines the strength of Usenet, Blockchain/Cryptocurrency, DHT, and innovations behind BitTorrent to form a decentralized network that can't be censored and taken down by ISPs.
+FileFileGo is a decentralized network that incorporates the robustness of Usenet, Blockchain/Cryptocurrency, DHT, and BitTorrent's innovative technology to form an unassailable infrastructure that cannot be censored or taken down by Internet Service Providers (ISPs).

-- Blockchain-based for indexing, tracking, and other network metadata and logic.
+- The platform employs Blockchain technology for indexing, tracking, and other network metadata and logic, ensuring a secure and efficient system.
-- Encrypted traffic to prevent ISPs and other third parties from traffic inspection.
-- Privacy-first design, to relay traffic through a set of intermediate peers.
+- Encrypted traffic protects user data from third-party traffic inspection, while a privacy-centric design relays traffic through a set of intermediate peers.
-- The peer-to-Peer design replicates the state of the network on each full-node.
+- The peer-to-peer design replicates the network's state on each full node, enhancing data reliability.
-- Native cryptocurrency to work as the "fuel" of the network.
-- Extremely low and conditional transaction fees compared to Ethereum/Bitcoin.
+- The network's native cryptocurrency serves as the "fuel" and guarantees an extremely low and conditional transaction fee compared to Ethereum/Bitcoin.
-- Dynamic block size.
-- Block-time of 10 seconds.
+- With a dynamic block size and block-time of 10 seconds, FileFileGo ensures quick and seamless transactions.
-- RPC interface to build DApps.
+- FileFileGo also offers an RPC interface that allows developers to build DApps on the network.

 ### Blockchain Consensus Algorithm

-Block-time of 10 seconds requires an appropriate consensus algorithm that doesn't waste much processing power and is efficient enough to process a high volume of transactions.
-For the first phase of FileFileGo, we choose to use Proof of Authority to achieve consensus, and later on a PoS mechanism will replace the current algorithm.
-PoW based algorithms are risky (PoW is safe by design) for new blockchains since there are already huge pools of computing power out there and can be used to perform 51% attacks.
+To achieve a block-time of 10 seconds, FileFileGo requires a consensus algorithm that is both efficient in processing a high volume of transactions and conserves processing power.
+For the initial phase, we have selected Proof of Authority (PoA) as our consensus algorithm.
+In the future, a Proof of Stake (PoS) mechanism will replace the current algorithm.

+Using PoW-based algorithms for new blockchains poses a risk, as there are already substantial pools of computing power available that could be used for 51% attacks.
+Therefore, we have opted for PoA, which is safe by design and provides the necessary efficiency to support our high transaction volume requirements.

 #### Proof of Authority / Validator+Verifier Algorithms

-Validator's identities are hardcoded within the blockchain and can be verified by the Genesis block coinbase transaction.
-The verification by participating nodes is a simple process of checking the block's signatures.
+The identities of validators are hardcoded into the blockchain and can be verified by examining the Genesis block's coinbase transaction.
+Participating nodes can easily verify the authenticity of these identities by checking the block's signatures.

 #### Proof of Stake

-In the future, proof-of-stake will eventually replace the current PoA mechanism so different parties can participate in the block mining process.
-In terms of blockchain governance, we want more parties and developers to get involved and increase the stakeholders, and one of the incentives is the Proof-of-Stake mechanism.
+As we move forward, the current PoA mechanism will be replaced by proof-of-stake to enable multiple parties to participate in the block mining process.
+Our goal for blockchain governance is to encourage more parties and developers to become involved and increase stakeholder engagement.
+One of the incentives for achieving this goal is the Proof-of-Stake mechanism.

 ### Blockchain and Metadata/Accounting

-When it comes to transaction and state mutation, we choose a different approach from UTXO-like structures to eliminate complexity.
-In FileFileGo accounting and metadata are stored like a normal database row while the raw blocks are stored in original format within the database.
+To simplify transaction and state mutation, FileFileGo adopts a different approach than UTXO-like structures.
+Rather than using such structures, we store accounting and metadata as regular database rows, while retaining the raw blocks in their original format within the database.
+This approach helps to eliminate unnecessary complexity.

 # Technical Details

-In this section, we will introduce technical terms and concepts used in FileFileGo.
+In this section, we will provide an overview of technical terms and concepts used in FileFileGo.

 ### Channels

-Channels allow users to organize and group data.
-It's similar to a bucket or a folder.
-For example, all the content on Wikileaks can be placed within a channel called "Wikileaks".
-The channel creator inherits all the permissions required for updates and other channel-related functionalities.
-Channels are represented in a node-chain format and are denoted as a node without `ParentHash`
+Channels in FileFileGo enable users to organize and group data into distinct buckets or folders.
+For instance, all content on Wikileaks could be placed in a channel named "Wikileaks."
+The user who creates a channel receives all permissions necessary for updates and other channel-related operations.

+Channels are structured in a node-chain format and can be identified as a node without a `ParentHash`.

 ### Sub Channel